How To Replace Boat Upholstery: 3 Options Compared

 If you don’t have the time to make all of the pieces yourself, it’s also possible to completely reupholster most boats by using premade cushions.
 When compared to doing it yourself, it is a lot easier if you simply replace the cushions with premade units such as the ones from Great Lakes Skipper.
 That link is not an endorsement, just one example of the type of premade sets we mean.
 The time it takes to complete the overall project is shortened dramatically, but the overall cost is increased substantially.

 To use premade cushions, you’ll need to first check to see if anyone makes any cushion kits for your particular boat.
 However, if you made the boat yourself, or if the previous owner had made the boat rather than purchased it from a manufacturer, then you probably won’t find any premade kits.
-If the premade kits are available, it will be the best option.
+If premade kits to replace boat upholstery for your vessel are available, it will be the best option.

 For those who are reupholstering boats that were custom-built, you will need to measure every single cushion.
 From here, you can look at the different cushion manufacturers, and try to find something that is as close as possible to the original size as possible.
 Chances are you might not be able to find a perfect match, which means that you will need to modify some of the mounting brackets in order to make it fit.